Mom + Pop Music: History

-Initially backed by Q Prime owners Peter Mensch and Cliff Burnstein, Mom + Pop first opened its doors in Times Square, across from the Brill Building.
-In 2013, the company moved its New York City office to Manhattan's NoMad district, just north of Madison Square Park and the Flatiron Building.
-Mom + Pop employs 15 people in its New York City and Los Angeles offices, ranging in responsibilities from A&R to digital marketing and design.
+Mom + Pop was founded by Michael Goldstone in 2008, with initial backing from Q Prime founders Peter Mensch and Cliff Burnstein.
+The label first operated from an office in Times Square, across from the Brill Building.
+In 2013, it moved its New York City office to Manhattan's NoMad district, and later added a Los Angeles office.
+Mom + Pop employs around 15 staff members across its New York City and Los Angeles locations, in roles including A&R, digital marketing, and design.